 As with any business pursuit, competition can be intense—when you’re submitting an RFP, you can bet you’re not the only runner in the race.
 Outshining your competitors is possible with a quality submission.
 It’s marketing’s duty to ensure that level of quality.

 This is your moment.
 Your control over budget and technology can dramatically increase your chances of success.

 - Review RFPs – A sequential review process and clear workflow allow you to give your stamp of approval, without the stress factor.

-- Audit Content – Automatic reminders encourage you to maintain your answer library consistently to keep the best responses queued up.
+- Audit Content – Automatic reminders encourage you to maintain your Content Library consistently to keep the best responses queued up.